mohitpai/journey-optimizer.en/help/using/messages/create-email-content.md

 >
 >*  If you re-enable the **[!UICONTROL Sync with HTML]** option  after updating your plain text content, your changes will be lost, and replaced with text content generated from the HTML version.

-## Use a preheader {#preheader}
+## Add a preheader {#preheader}

 >[!CONTEXTUALHELP]
 >id="ac_edition_preheader"
->title="Using a preheader"
+>title="Adding a preheader"
->abstract="The preheader lets you configure a short summary text that can help you better track and customize your emails."
+>abstract="A preheader is a short summary text that follows the subject line when viewing an email from your email client.
+In many cases, it provides a short summary of the email, and is typically one sentence long."

+A preheader is a short summary text that follows the subject line when viewing an email from your email client.
+In many cases, it provides a short summary of the email, and is typically one sentence long.

 >[!NOTE]
 >
->Note that preheaders are not compatible with all email clients.
+>Preheaders are not supported by all email clients.
 When not supported, the preheader does not display.

-A preheader is a short summary text that follows the subject line when viewing an email from your email client.
-The preheader can help you better track and customize your emails.
+To define the email preheader, follow the steps below:

 1. From the Email designer, add a **[!UICONTROL Structure components]** to start designing your email.